How to Enable Single Click to Open Items in Windows 11

 Does single-click work on the Desktop and File Explorer?

 Yes, once you enable this setting in the Folder Options menu, it applies globally to both your Windows 11 Desktop and all folders within File Explorer.
-This provides a consistent experience across your entire operating system, allowing you to open shortcuts and files with just one click.
+This ensures a consistent experience across your whole operating system, letting you open shortcuts and files with just one click.

 How do I select a file without opening it when single-click is enabled?